 As a result, we believe efficient and excellent communication between parents, staff and children is the key to success.
 At various times during the year, children might become upset over an issue which might be in the home, in school or outside.
 It is essential we do not proportion blame but work together to ensure difficulties, anxieties/concerns are addressed.
 In this way, the children can feel safe, secure and content in the knowledge that something is being done to help them.

-Communication can take place via a letter, telephone conversation, email, prep diary or the weekly drop in sessions and parents' evenings.
-However, we believe the best form of communication is through a direct approach and the Deputy Head and Form/Class Teachers are usually available at the end of the School day, as well as at the start of the day in urgent cases.
+Communication can take place via a letter, telephone conversation, email and parents' evenings.
+However, we believe the best form of communication is through a direct approach and the Head of Primary, Assistant Heads and Form Teachers are usually available at the end of the School day, as well as at the start of the day in urgent cases.
 All staff, Teaching Assistants, the Chaplain, Librarian and School Nurse, as well as the Midday and Lunchtime Supervisors have an important role to play and work together to ensure the children's time at school is a happy one.